reisenberger/architecture-center/docs/guide/architecture-styles/cqrs.md

 ![](./images/cqrs-logical.png)

 In traditional architectures, the same data model is used to query and update a database.
-That’s simple and works well for basic CRUD operations.
+That's simple and works well for basic CRUD operations.
 In more complex applications, however, this approach can become unwieldy.
 For example, on the read side, the application may perform many different queries, returning DTOs with different shapes.
 Object mapping can become complicated.
 On the write side, the model may implement complex validation and business logic.
 As a result, you can end up with an overly complex model that does too much.

 Another potential problem is that read and write workloads are often asymmetrical, with very different performance and scale requirements.